The 10 Most Useful French Sayings For Everyday Life

 Meaning: To waste your efforts

 What could more frustrating than putting your heart and soul into winning the affections of the object of your desire, only to go completely unnoticed?
 After such a heartbreaking letdown, who can blame you for likening your romantic efforts to “pissing in a violin”?
 I’m not sure that violinists sanction this expression, though.
+The closest analog in English might be “To piss into the wind,” which seems slightly less destructive.

 8. Ça ne casse pas trois pattes à un canard.